r4victor/tenthousandmeters/content/blog/python_bts_10.md

 probe_sequence[i] = hash(key) + a * i + b * (i ** 2)  % number_of_buckets
 ```

-The constants `a` and `b` must be choosen carefully for the probe sequence to cover all the buckets.
+The constants `a` and `b` must be chosen carefully for the probe sequence to cover all the buckets.
 When the size of the hash table is a power of 2, setting `a = b = 1/2` guarantees that the probe sequence will cover all the buckets before it starts repeating them.
 What does the probe sequence look like?
 If the first probe is bucket `b`, then the sequence goes like `b`, `b + 1`, `b + 3`, `b + 6`, `b + 10`, `b + 15`, `b + 21` and so on (modulo `number_of_buckets`).
 Note that the interval between two consecutive probes increases by 1 at each step.
 Thus, the intervals form a sequence of numbers known as [triangular numbers](https://en.wikipedia.org/wiki/Triangular_number).
 To learn why triangular numbers produce complete probe sequences, check out [this paper](http://www.chilton-computing.org.uk/acl/literature/reports/p012.htm).

 Quadratic probing is still quite sensitive to the quality of the hash function because the probe sequences of two different keys will be identical whenever the keys map to the same bucket.
 This situation is also a form of clustering known as **secondary clustering**.
 There is a probing scheme that mitigates it.
 It's called **double hashing**.